joshbetz/node-memcached/README.md

 ### Options

+* `prefix` A prefix to apply to all keys.
+Default: ''
 * `timeout` The command timeout in milliseconds.
 Default: 1000.
 * `socketTimeout` The timeout to establish a connection.
 Default: 1000.